Concerns only selling to final consumers, not to other businesses.

 Sales contracts to consumers, concluded by organised distance selling, i.e. when you don't see your customer face-to-face, such as by:

-- on the phone, with or without human interaction
+- phone (with or without human interaction)

-- via standard letter.
+- standard letter,

-- products sold in automatic vending machines or at auctions
+- products sold in vending machines

 What are your obligations?